ayamir/nord-and-light/README.md

 You can view more details in itself.

-### Note
+#### Note
-Dwm and Spectrwm need to restart manually to see the effect.
+*Dwm* and *Spectrwm* need to restart manually to see the effect.

+The recompile script in `.dwm/` dir need `doas` package.

+And you should configure your user can execute `doas` command without password.

+You can see how to configure it on [Doas Gentoo Wiki](https://wiki.gentoo.org/wiki/Doas)

 <a id="org56ea59c"></a>